scc-digitalhub/sdk-docs/docs/reference/runtimes/modelserve.md

 The ModelServe runtime provides several serve functions (`sklearnserve`, `mlflowserve`, `huggingfaceserve`, `kubeai-text`, `kubeai-speech`) and a `serve` task action.
 Typical usage:

 1. Create a Function for the model and call its `run()` method.
-2. The runtime (for remote execution) collects, loads and exposes the model as a service.
+2. The runtime collects, loads and exposes the model as a service.
 3. Call the run's `invoke()` method to send inference requests (the method accepts the same keyword arguments as `requests.request`).
 4. Stop the service with `run.stop()` when finished.